 All new students are required to participate in new student orientation programs and activities held prior to enrollment in the university.
 New student orientation sessions are offered to first-time students entering in the fall and spring semesters.
 New student orientation programs are designed to facilitate the transition of new students into the university and to acclimate new students to the campus community by providing opportunities that promote student learning and development.
 New student orientation programs prepare new students for university life by offering sessions on financial aid, campus technology, academic advisement, and registration.
-Other new student orientation programs and activities include New Student Convocation, which is a ceremony that celebrates the entry of new students into the university, and Welcome Week, which provides additional opportunities for students to obtain information about academic and student support services, establish relationships with faculty, staff, and students, and become familiar with the campus.
+Other new student orientation programs and activities include New Student Convocation, which is a ceremony that celebrates the entry of new students into the university, and Welcome Week, which provides additional opportunities for students, and become familiar with the campus.
 First-year student programs support the progression and retention of new students through various initiatives and programs that address both academic and social adjustment issues.